How to install a sliding door

 When installing a sliding pocket door, you would never want to see unpleasant cracks on the wall.

-Mounting a flush sliding door
+Installing a flush sliding pocket door system

-Profiles with integrated structure
+Resin-coated integrated structure

-Sliding pocket door and load-bearing wall
+A sliding pocket door and a load-bearing wall?

 Have you ever tried hanging a shelf or wall units onto a wall in which a sliding pocket door slides?